-WASC currently has five standing committees:
+WSCUC currently has four standing committees:

-The Eligibility Review Committee (ERC) conducts reviews of the applications received from institutions seeking WASC accreditation to determine whether an institution has the potential to meet the Standards and other requirements.
+The Eligibility Review Committee (ERC) conducts reviews of the applications received from institutions seeking WSCUC accreditation to determine whether an institution has the potential to meet the Standards and other requirements.

-The Financial Review Committee (FRC) conducts reviews of financial data to evaluate the financial viability of institutions and identifies institutions that may require follow-up action or monitoring.
+The Financial Review Committee (FRC) defines financial data and ratios to help evaluate the financial viability of institutions.

-The Interim Report Committee (IRC) reviews interim reports and supporting documents, following up on recommendations that have been made in a Commission action letter or previous Interim Report.
+The Interim Report Committee (IRC) reviews interim reports and supporting documents, following up on recommendations that have been made in a Commission action letter or previous interim report.